 It has a shape

-At the beginning there is often something incomprehensible.
+At the beginning there is often something you cannot grasp.
 Everything seems to collapse at once, or so it feels.
-Thoughts go in circles.
-The body reacts.
-Some people cannot sleep.
-Others can barely do anything else.
-The feeling: nothing is as it was, and going back is not possible either.
-This is not a malfunction.
+Thoughts go in circles, the body reacts, some people cannot sleep while others can barely do anything else.
+Nothing is as it was, and going back is not possible either.
 This is the body sounding an alarm.

 Then comes a phase that feels like searching.
-What now?
-Where do I begin?
-Looking for something to hold on to.
-Finding some kind of ground.
-That is exhausting.
-But it shows something too: part of you is still searching.
-Still wants to.
+What now, where do I begin?
+It is about finding some kind of ground, and that is exhausting.
+At the same time it shows that part of you is still searching, still wants to.

 At some point something begins to settle.
-Not because the problem is gone.
-But because a small piece of orientation returns.
-Brief moments where things feel a little lighter.
-A conversation that does something good.
-A day that goes better.
+The problem is not necessarily solved, but a small piece of orientation returns.
+Brief moments where things feel a little lighter, a conversation that does you good, a day that goes better.

 These phases never run cleanly one after another.
-Sometimes things go back.
-Sometimes a phase lasts longer than you would want.
-That is part of it.
-It does not change the fact that there is a shape.
+Sometimes things slip back, sometimes a phase lasts longer than you would want.
+That is part of it, and it does not change the fact that there is a shape.

 It helps to know where you are right now.